2015–16 BYU Cougars women's basketball team

-The 2015–16 BYU Cougars women's basketball team will represent Brigham Young University during the 2015–16 college basketball season.
-It will be head coach Jeff Judkins fifteenth season at BYU.
-The Cougars, members of the West Coast Conference, play their home games at the Marriott Center.
-They enter the season as defending WCC Tournament champions.
+The 2015–16 BYU Cougars women's basketball team represented Brigham Young University during the 2015–16 college basketball season.
+It was head coach Jeff Judkins's fifteenth season at BYU.
+The Cougars, members of the West Coast Conference, played their home games at the Marriott Center.
+They entered the season as defending WCC Tournament champions.
 They finished the season 26–7, 16–2 in WCC play to WCC win regular title.
-They advanced to the championship game of the WCC women's tournament where they lost to San Francisco.
-They received an at-large bid to the NCAA women's tournament where they lost to Missouri in the first round.
+They advanced to the championship game of the WCC women's tournament, where they lost to San Francisco.
+They received an at-large bid to the NCAA women's tournament, where they lost to Missouri in the first round.